-- 1. Pull the head restraint up until it reaches its highest position. - Press and hold the adjust and unlock button, and the unlock and remove button. - 3.
-Pull the head restraint up.
+- 1. Pull up the head restraint until it reaches its highest position. - Press and hold the adjust and release button and the unlock and remove button. - 3.
+Pull up the head restraint.

 Installing the Head Restraint

 Align the steel stems into the guide sleeves and push the head restraint down until it locks.